cyle/browser-radio/README.md

 # BROWSER RADIO~~~

 This makes your iTunes music library accessible via a web browser, complete with next/prev/random, playlists, sorting, and more!
+You manage your music and playlists in iTunes, but you can listen to all of it via a browser.

+Currently the only supported browsers are WebKit-based ones, such as Chrome, Safari, and Mobile Safari.
+Firefox doesn't support mp3 playback for some crazy reason.

 ## Requirements